ammdias/finctrl/MANUAL.md

    However, although the commands are case-sensitive, some arguments may be entered in any case, like account names or tags.
-Also, the answer to inline questions maybe given in lower or upper case.
+Also, the answer to inline questions may be given in lower or upper case.
 Examples of those are given throughout this manual.

 5. Some commands or options have a shortcut version that may be used interchangeably.
-That will be indicated in the [REFERENCE] section and in the online help by enveloping the optional letters in square brackets.
+That will be indicated in the [REFERENCE] section and in the online help by enveloping the optional characters in square brackets.
    For example, the [show copyright] command may be entered as `show` or `sh`:

        FinCtrl > show copyright
        Finance Control 0.1